kevgo/observable-process/README.md

 ## Waiting for output

-You can be notified when the process prints given text on the console:
+You can be notified when the process prints given text on stdout or stderr:

 ```javascript
 process.wait('listening on port 3000', function() {